 According to the Environmental Protection Agency (EPA) "health physicists are provided with many opportunities.
 The field is broad, diverse, and continually evolving."
 Aside from being in demand in a variety of work environments, health physicists also enjoy other benefits, including very competitive salaries in an otherwise challenging market (see 2012 Health Physics Society Salary Survey).

 Let IIT's master of health physics program help prepare you for an important, exciting, and rewarding career in the field of health physics.
-Come study with nationally renowned faculty members to further advance your career goals, especially if you are working towards becoming a Board Certified Health Physicist.
+Come study with nationally renowned faculty members to further advance your career goals.
+This program will also help you work towards becoming a Board Certified Health Physicist.

 If your career goals do not require a full master's degree, we offer a Certificate in Radiological Physics.
-We also offer a distinct co-terminal BS/MAS program for the completion of a bachelor of science in physics and a master of health physics in just five years.
+We also offer a distinct co-terminal BS/MAS program where you can complete a bachelor of science in physics and a master of health physics in just five years.

 To be considered for admission, applicants must have completed course-work in calculus through differential equations and a calculus-based general physics sequence.
 A course in modern physics, including some basic quantum mechanics, is strongly recommended.